pquadri98/AY2022_I_HW/README.md

 # Electronic Technologies and Biosensors Laboratory
-## Academic Year 2020/2021 - II Semester
+## Academic Year 2021/2022 - I Semester

-## Assignment 03
+## Assignment
-This repository contains the PSoC Creator workspace to be used as a starting point for the successfull submission of the Assignment 03 of the course "Electronic Technologies and Biosensors Laboratory" of the II Semester of the academic year 2020/2021.
+This repository contains the PSoC Creator workspace to be used as a starting point for the successfull submission of the Assignment of the course "Electronic Technologies and Biosensors Laboratory".

 ### Objective
 In this Project, you have to setup an I2C Slave using the PSoC and sample 2 analog sensors using a Delta-Sigma ADC.
 For data visualization, you will use the Bridge Control Panel to